gbroques/awesome-greek/README.md

 * 🟥 - Advanced (C1 - C2)
 * ⬛ - All levels (A1 - C2)

+## Subtitles & Transcript

+The below emojis next to video or audio resources indicate the following:

+* 💬🇬🇷 - Greek subtitles or transcript
+* 💬🇬🇧 - English subtitles or transcript
+* 💬🇬🇷🇬🇧 - Greek & English subtitles or transcript

 ## 🎥 Video

 ### YouTube